mohsinulhaq/react-popper-tooltip/README.md

 While the tooltip is being displayed, you have access to some attributes on the tooltip container.
 You can use them in your CSS in specific scenarios.

-- `data-popper-placement`: contains the current tooltip placement.
+- `data-popper-placement`: contains the current tooltip `placement`.
 You can use it to properly offset and display the arrow element (e.g., if the tooltip is displayed on the right, the arrow should point to the left and vice versa).

 - `data-popper-reference-hidden`: set to true when the trigger element is fully clipped and hidden from view, which